brice-v/Assembler/README.md

 Lots of work left to do

-Currently able to assemble an asm file if it has less than 255 bytes of code.
+Currently able to assemble an asm file(for custom microprocessor) if it has less than 255 bytes of code.

 Need to implement ASCII support as well as areas to declare bytes, words, etc.